foundry-rs/book/src/reference/cli/anvil.md

           The chain ID

       --code-size-limit <CODE_SIZE>
           EIP-170: Contract code size limit in bytes.
 Useful to increase this because of tests.
+To disable entirely, use `--disable-code-size-limit`.
 By default, it is 0x6000 (~25kb)

       --disable-block-gas-limit
           Disable the `call.gas_limit <= block.gas_limit` constraint

+      --disable-code-size-limit
+          Disable EIP-170: Contract code size limit

       --gas-limit <GAS_LIMIT>
           The block gas limit